engineerJPark/engineerjpark.github.io/_pages/about.md

 ---

 ## About Me
-I'm a Ph.D. candidate in [KAIST AI](https://gsai.kaist.ac.kr/).
-I majored Mechanical Engineering & Artificial Intelligence for BSc in [Korea University](https://www.korea.edu/sites/en/index.do).
+I'm a Ph.D. candidate in [KAIST AI](https://gsai.kaist.ac.kr/), and earned BSc for Mechanical Engineering & Artificial Intelligence in [Korea University](https://www.korea.edu/sites/en/index.do).

 I'm interested in Autonomous Driving task, especially in LiDAR Segmentation and Detection in adverse weather.

 ## Publications
+{% for post in site.publications reversed %} {% include archive-single.html %} {% endfor %}

 <!-- ## Experiences -->
 <!-- Internship in NVIDIA AI research (2026.01 ~ 2026.06) -->

+## Patents

+## Projects

 ## Educations